For wisdom, stick with Christ

 Human rules are all too human

 - 2:16 So let me tell you this.
-Don’t let anyone feed you their rules about what you should eat or drink, or what religious holidays you should observe, including new moon rituals or worship on the Sabbath.
+Don’t let anyone feed you their rules about what you should eat or drink on religious holidays, including the new moon or the Sabbath.

 - 2:17 Important once, these were just shadows compared to the reality we now have in Christ.